Demi Lovato Comes Out as Non-Binary and Changes Pronouns to They/Them - E! Online

 Demi went on to share that they are doing this for those who "haven't been able to share who they truly are with their loved ones."

-During a March episode of Joe Rogan's podcast, Demi said they identified as pansexual at the time.
+The singer is known for being an open book with fans.
+During a March episode of Joe Rogan's podcast, Demi said they identified as pansexual at that time.

 "I'm so fluid now, and part of the reason why I am so fluid is because I was like super closeted off," Demi added, per Variety.

 Earlier that month, the Sonny with a Chance alum told Glamour that their failed engagement to Max Ehrich offered a "huge sign" about their sexuality.
+Demi and Max began dating in early 2020 and announced their engagement that July, but by September, it had been called off.

-"When I started getting older, I started realizing how queer I really am," Demi shared.
+"When I started getting older, I started realizing how queer I really am," Demi shared to Glamour.
 "This past year, I was engaged to a man, and when it didn't work, I was like, 'This is a huge sign.'
 I thought I was going to spend my life with someone.
 Now that I wasn't going to, I felt this sense of relief that I could live my truth."

 The "Sorry Not Sorry" singer previously opened up about dating women, in addition to men, in the 2017 YouTube documentary Demi Lovato: Simply Complicated.
+Years ago, Demi had an on-again, off-again romance with Wilmer Valderrama.

 Back in the April 2018 issue of InStyle, Demi shared that love can be found "in any gender."
-Last July, the star referred to themself as "queer" in an Instagram tribute to late Glee co-star Naya Rivera.
+Last July, the entertainer referred to themself as "queer" in an Instagram tribute to late Glee co-star Naya Rivera.

-In addition, Demi has been open with fans about other facets of their life, including checking into rehab following an apparent drug overdose in July 2018.
+In addition, Demi has discussed various other facets of their life, including their sobriety journey.
+The star has been open about checking into rehab following an apparent drug overdose in July 2018.

+Their music video for "Dancing With the Devil," released last month, focused on the star dramatizing a version of their real-life overdose and hospitalization.

+Demi is not the first major music star to come out as non-binary.
+Sam Smith did so in 2019 and also uses gender-neutral pronouns.